Virajj28/Javascript-Core/01-JS_Lang/01-JSFundmtl.md

 <!-- Alert msg is pop-up -->
 <hr>

+## 1 Hello, world !
-# 2 Code Structure
+ 2 Code Structure
     Introducing semicolon and comment tag in JS.

 <hr>

-# 3 The modern mode, "use strict"
+## 3 The modern mode, "use strict"
 <!-- The directive looks like a string: "use strict" or 'use strict'.
 When it is located at the top of a script, the whole script works the “modern” way. -->
     <script>
       "use strict";